momomostro/take-home-assessment/README.md

 4 hours and 20 minutes, including design, layout, style adjustments, responsive testing, GitHub Pages deployment, and writing this README file.

+## ⚠️ Tricky elements

+Some elements took more time than others due to the importance of figuring out the best way to display them in smaller devices and present them in an accessible way.

+- The form design is not very standard on desktop but was adapted for mobile in a more standard layout.
+- The device features also was particularly tricky because of the arrangement of the elements and the fact that Bootstrap framework doesn't include css grid, so I have to create it with flexbox.

 ---

 💬 *Thank you for the opportunity to complete this assessment.
 I’m open to any feedback!*